linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/manual/workspace.md

 ---

-**Next up:** Learn how to create a Store to enable GeoServer to connect to your data.
+**Next up:** Learn how to create a Store — a crucial step that enables GeoServer to connect to and manage your spatial data seamlessly.

 <br>